pivotal-cf/om/CONTRIBUTING.md

    in just as the team would like to see them, but we'll try not to hold up a pull request for a long period of time due to minor changes.

+NOTE: With any significant change in behavior to `om` that should be noted in the next release's release notes, you should also add a note to [CHANGELOG.md](./CHANGELOG.md).

 ## Design Goals

 - a [small sharp tool](https://brandur.org/small-sharp-tools) for fast, reliable interaction with the Operations Manager API via the command line